 Using entropy as a measurement, we can return to the question of how length and character complexity contribute to password strength.

 Let’s contrast two pairs of password generation settings — 11 or 12 characters, and requiring numbers versus letters only.

 |11 characters||12 characters||16 characters||20 characters|

-The lesson from that table is that while adding in digits increases the strength, you get a greater strength increase through even a small increase in length.
-A larger increase in length creates an enormous difference.
-Recall that each bit corresponds to doubling the number of possible passwords (and so doubling the amount of work an attacker needs to do).
+The lesson here is that while adding numbers increases the strength, the passwords get a greater strength increase through even a small increase in length.
+A larger increase in length creates an enormous difference for creating difficult passwords.
+As a rule of thumb, each bit corresponds to doubling the number of possible options (and so doubling the amount of work an attacker needs to do).

-The more popular a scheme becomes, the more attackers will tune their systems to adjust to it.
-A proper password generator, on the other hand, remains just as strong even if everyone uses it and the attacker knows every detail of the scheme.
-With apologies to Immanuel Kant: Good password creation advice should remain good even if everyone follows it.
+The more popular a password scheme becomes, the more attackers will tune their systems to adjust to it.
+A proper password generator, however, remains secure even if everyone uses it and the attacker knows every detail of the scheme.
+I like to call that the “Kantian Principle” of password creation advice: It remains good if everyone does it.

 Ready to protect yourself with passwords and passphrases that are strong and sufficiently long?
 Visit the 1Password password generator to get started.